department-of-veterans-affairs/va.gov-team/products/identity/Products/Identity Dashboard/Identity_Dashboard/Managing Teams and Users.md

 Follow these steps to remove a team:

-* Submit a request to the OCTO-Identity team to remove a team.
+* Submit a request to the OCTO-Identity team via the [#vsp-identity Slack channel](https://dsva.slack.com/archives/CSFV4QTKN) to remove a team.
 * The request should contain the following information:
   * The environment of the team.
   * The `name` of the team.